 - Are these acts facilitating interactions and activity that stands in the way of better mental health?

 - Is the constant phone checking taking away from teenagers sleeping better or interacting with people face to face (or these days via FaceTime, Zoom, etc).

 Consider the possibility that by disconnecting, parents and kids can actually connect.
 There is an opportunity for you as a parent to model mindful behaviors with your own phone and become more present for your children.

 You can encourage teens to think about the intent and purpose prior to sending a message.
-If kids find themselves sending off a message to regulate an emotion or settle an impulse, encourage them to check in and ask themselves, “Should I be sending this right now?”
+If kids find themselves sending off a message to regulate emotions or settle an impulse, encourage them to check-in and ask themselves, “Should I be sending this right now?”

 If the answer is no, perhaps this is a moment for them to utilize their device for a guided meditation, look at one of their favorite photos, or listen to their favorite song.